grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Disconnect values

-Choose a threshold for your data where gaps in the data should appear on the graph.
-Values can be set to a threshold above which values in the data are disconnected.
+Choose whether to set a threshold above which values in the data should be disconnected.

 {{< figure src="/media/docs/grafana/screenshot-grafana-10-1-disconnect-values.png" max-width="750px" caption="Disconnect values" >}}